golioth/docs/docs/device-management/5-ota/4-deploying-updates.md

 title: Deploying Updates
 ---

-You can push OTA updates to all devices in a Cohort by creating Deployments.
+You can push OTA updates to all devices in a cohort by creating deployments.
-Each deployment contains a set of packages, which decide the composition of the firmware and assets on all devices in the Cohort.
-Each Cohort can only have one active deployment at a time, and deployments are always pushed to all devices in the Cohort with as soon as they connect to Golioth's servers.
+Each deployment contains a set of packages, which decide the composition of the firmware and assets on all devices in the cohort.
+Each cohort can only have one active deployment at a time, and deployments are always pushed to all devices in the cohort with as soon as they connect to Golioth's servers.

 :::info Deployments are immutable

-Once a deployment has been pushed to your Cohort, it cannot be reverted or deleted.
+Once a deployment has been pushed to your cohort, it cannot be reverted or deleted.
 To roll back to a previous version of a package, you have to create a new deployment.

 :::

-The deployment history for your Cohort is available in Cohort's page the Golioth Web Console.
+The deployment history for your cohort is available in cohort's page the Golioth Web Console.
 Here, you can see the changes in packages and their versions from deployment to deployment.
 New deployments are added to the top of the list, and all packages that have been used in any of the last 10 deployments are displayed